open-contracting/standard-development-handbook/docs/profiles/technical/deployment.md

 *Nothing to do.*

-### 3. Update version numbers, validation schema and changelog
+### 3. Update version numbers, versioned release schema and changelog

 In `docs/conf.py`, update `release` to e.g. `1.0.0` and update `version` if appropriate.